 Another algorithm that generates rules directly is ENDER \citep{DembyKotl10}, which provides a very general framework for generating boosted PREs.
 It is implemented in \pkg{RegENDER} \citep{DembyKotl08}, which is written in \proglang{Java} and can be executed from \pkg{Weka}.
-ENDER allows users to select from a range of loss functions and regularization methods, thereby also encompassing classification rule ensemble learners like SLIPPER \citep{CoheySing99} and Lightweight Rule Induction \citep{WeisyIndu00}.
+ENDER allows users to select from a range of loss functions and regularization methods, thereby also encompassing classification rule ensemble learners like SLIPPER \citep{CoheySing99} and lightweight rule induction \citep{WeisyIndu00}.
 Notably, \cite{DembyKotl10} report that predictive accuracy is hardly affected by the choice of loss function, but substantially affected by the regularization methods employed.
-They found regularization through application of a learning rate, resampling of observations and calculating coefficients on the complete training data instead of subsamples to yield improved accuracy of the final ensemble.
+They found regularization through application of a learning rate, resampling of observations and calculating coefficients on the complete training data instead of sub-samples to yield improved accuracy of the final ensemble.

 The main difference between \pkg{pre} and other packages employing an indirect approach to rule generation is in the tree induction algorithm.
-The results in Section~\hyperref[sec:Empirical]{\ref{sec:Empirical}} indicate that ctrees provide equal or better predictive accuracy than CARTs.
-Also, \cite{SchayZeil07} found ctree to yield lower complexity than C4.5 trees, but higher complexity than CARTs.
+The results in Section~{\ref{sec:Empirical}} indicate that conditional inference trees provide equal or better predictive accuracy than CARTs.
+Also, \cite{SchayZeil07} found conditional inference trees to yield lower complexity than C4.5 trees, but higher complexity than CARTs.
 The current findings on the lower complexity of \code{pre} compared to \code{rulefit} may be due to \code{ctree}'s default stopping criterion, where splitting is halted when the null hypothesis of independence between any of the input variables and the response cannot be rejected in a node.
 The \code{rulefit} function does not employ such a data-driven stopping criterion.
-The current results suggest that ctrees stopping criterion may improve both sparsity and predictive accuracy of the final ensemble.
+The current results suggest that \code{ctree}'s stopping criterion may improve both sparsity and predictive accuracy of the final ensemble.